Supplements for Athletes

 Whey Protein

 Protein is an essential nutrient for human health and one that is especially important for athletes.
-Protein is necessary for building and repairing muscles and tissues, making immune complexes that keep us healthy, making hemoglobin to carry oxygen around the body and making hormones and enzymes.
-There are many quality foods that can contribute to an athlete’s protein needs, but whey protein might be an especially good addition.
-Whey protein is derived from dairy and is one of the most absorbable and usable forms of protein.53 It is an excellent source of Branch Chain Amino Acids (BCAAs) and in particular leucine, an amino acid that directly activates muscle protein synthesis.
-It is a good source of the sulfur-containing amino acids cysteine and methionine, which are precursors to glutathione, one of the body’s most potent antioxidants.54 Whey can also be a good source of immune complexes, such as lactoferrin, which support healthy immune function in over- and intensely-trained athletes.49 Supplementing the diet with whey protein in close proximity to exercise (before, during or after) may help to increase lean tissue mass, improve exercise performance and enhance recovery from heavy exercise by decreasing muscle damage and soreness.55 56 57
+Protein is necessary for building and repairing muscles and tissues, making immune complexes that keep us healthy, making hemoglobin to carry oxygen around the body, and making hormones and enzymes.
+Many quality foods can contribute to an athlete’s protein needs, but whey protein might be an especially good addition.
+Whey protein is derived from dairy and is one of the most absorbable and usable forms of protein.54 It is an excellent source of branch chain amino acids (BCAAs) and in particular leucine, an amino acid that directly activates muscle protein synthesis.
+It is a good source of the sulfur-containing amino acids cysteine and methionine, which are precursors to glutathione, one of the body’s most potent antioxidants.55 Whey can also be a good source of immune complexes, such as lactoferrin, which support healthy immune function in over- and intensely-trained athletes.54 Supplementing the diet with whey protein in close proximity to exercise (before, during, or after) may help to increase lean tissue mass, improve exercise performance, and enhance recovery from heavy exercise by decreasing muscle damage and soreness.56 57 58

 References